Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

 Secondly, assume that one of $v_{3}$ and $v_{4}$ is a true vertex.
-From \autoref{OneBigVertex} and the fact that $f_{4}$ is incident with exactly one big vertex, it follows that one of $vv_{3}$ and $vv_{4}$ is a new edge.
+By \autoref{BigFace}, one of $vv_{3}$ and $vv_{4}$ is a new edge.
 By symmetry, we may assume that $vv_{3}$ is a new edge.
-If both $v_{1}$ and $v_{5}$ are true vertices, then the local structure is as illustrated in Fig~\subref{fig:subfig:t}; if $v_{1}$ is a true vertex and $v_{5}$ is a crossing vertex, then the local structure is as illustrated in Fig~\subref{fig:subfig:u}; if $v_{1}$ is a crossing vertex and $v_{5}$ is a true vertex, then the local structure is as illustrated in Fig~\subref{fig:subfig:v}.
+If both $v_{1}$ and $v_{5}$ are true vertices, then the $4$-vertex $v$ in $G$ is contained in a triangle $v_{1}vv_{5}$, and \autoref{No4InAdjacent} implies that $v_{2}$ and $v_{4}$ are crossing vertices, thus the local structure is as illustrated in Fig~\subref{fig:subfig:t}; if $v_{1}$ is a true vertex and $v_{5}$ is a crossing vertex, then the local structure is as illustrated in Fig~\subref{fig:subfig:u}; if $v_{1}$ is a crossing vertex and $v_{5}$ is a true vertex, then the local structure is as illustrated in Fig~\subref{fig:subfig:v}.
 Anyway, the vertex $v$ receives $1/3$ from its neighbors in $G^{*}$, and the final charge of $v$ is $5 - 6 + 2/3 + 1/3 = 0$. \end{subcase}

 \begin{subcase} The vertex $v$ is incident with five $3$-faces.